During Year 7 in English, students will cover the following topics:

 Suggested reading: The Hate You Give by Angie Thomas, Lord of the Flies by William Golding, The Great Gatsby by F Scott Fitzgerald and Little Women by Louisa May Alcott.

-In this unit, students will share the reading of Blood Brothers.
+In this unit, students will share the reading of An Inspector Calls.
 Dramatic techniques will be studied alongside the interpretation of character development and language and structure.
 Contextual features will also be explored and pupils will understand the play’s background and the writer’s message.

 Suggested independent reading: Educating Rita by Willy Russell.